connormeaton/connormeaton.github.io/_pages/cv.md

 U.S. Citizen

 ### Education
-- 2019		Certification in Data Science and Machine Learning, Metis
+- 2019		Certification in Data Science and Machine Learning, Metis, Seattle, WA
 - 2016		Masters of Science (Plant Biology), University of New Hampshire
-- 2013		Bachelors of Science (Agricultural Science), University of Vermont
+- 2013		Bachelors of Science (Plant Biology), University of Vermont

 ### Academic Positions
 - 2013-2016,	Research Project Manager, University of New Hampshire, Durham, New Hampshire,